- What if my data contains personally identifiable information or other sensitive information?

 Do I own my research data?

 If you work for CSU, the answer is typically no. CSU owns your research data and you are considered a steward of the data.
-However, CSU strives to promote open scholarship and, unless you have signed agreements stating otherwise, you are free to publicly share your research data, for example via the CSU Digital Repository.
+However, CSU strives to promote open scholarship and, unless you have signed agreements stating otherwise, you are free to publicly share your research data, for example via Mountain Scholar.
 When you make your data publicly accessible, be sure that you attach a license that clearly articulates what someone else is and is not allowed to do with that data.
 See the Creative Commons licensing section below.